 The WSA launches in 2022 with a very specific mission: Shaping the future of women in sport.

-The Women’s Sports Academy is founded by Katrina Robertson: Experienced Psychologist, World Powerlifting Champion & World Record Holder.
+Katrina Robertson, an experienced psychologist, world powerlifting champion, and world record holder, founded the Women’s Sports Academy.
 She has been providing professional services in the areas of leadership, mentoring, wellbeing, health & rehabilitation, gym consultancy, sports performance, strength coaching & motivational speaking for many years.

 Katrina brings her knowledge and experience towards building a community for sport-oriented women.
 Help us grow and nurture into the best generation of women sports professionals.

-Female amateur and professional athletes, coaches and any women with an interest in sport, will find Katrina’s methodology an innovative and highly successful way to develop their physical abilities, skills and knowledge to become the best version of themselves.
+Female amateur and professional athletes, coaches and any women with an interest in sport, will find Katrina’s methodology innovative.
+A highly successful way to develop their physical abilities, skills and knowledge to become the best version of themselves.

-Women are now able to enrol in the Women’s Sports Academy to study conditioning, sports psychology and coaching skills through a Diploma of Sport that will help them pursue a career in sport coaching and sport development, while strength training three days per week and enjoying one-on-one mentoring sessions with Katrina Robertson.
+Women are now able to enrol in the Women’s Sports Academy.
+Through a Diploma of Sport, they will study conditioning, sports psychology and coaching skills.
+You will be on your way to pursue a career in sport coaching and sport development.
+Simultaneously, you will strength train three days per week and enjoy one-on-one mentoring sessions with Katrina Robertson.

 Graduates from the Diploma of Sport at the Women’s Sports Academy will improve their athletic abilities and be able to find work coaching athletes, managing competitions, sports venues and facilities; and identifying / developing athletes at the highest level.